The Library plays an important role in supporting teaching, learning and research at MAHSA University.

 Students who have postponed, withdrawn or completed their courses at the university must return all borrowed materials to the library.

-All open collection materials are arranged according to Library of Congress Subject Heading (LCSH).
+All open collection materials are arranged according to the Library of Congress Subject Heading (LCSH) classification system.

-The library has sufficient number of open collection materials for loans.
-Students may search under the LCSH classification for example :
+The library has a sufficient number of open collection materials for loans.
+Students may search under the LCSH classification for example:

 |H - Social Science||R - Medicine|